-The Company's 100% owned El Dovio high grade, gold rich, poly metallic property lies approximately 120 kilometers north of Cali, Colombia in the Department of Valle de Cauca.
+The 100% owned El Dovio high grade, gold rich, poly metallic property lies approximately 120 kilometers north of Cali, Colombia in the Department of Valle de Cauca.
 The Company's efforts have expanded the known mineralized zone from an estimated true width of 2.4 meters, when the property was first assessed, to a broader mineralized zone of up to 68 meters containing multiple two to ten meter thick high grade zones.
 Individual samples in excess of 100 grams gold per metric tonne and 10% copper have been collected.
-Exploration efforts have identified previously unknown mineralization consisting of semi-massive chalcopyrite, pyrite and quartz on trend with the Sabana Blanca Zone in Quebrada El Silencio.
+Exploration efforts have identified new mineralization consisting of semi-massive chalcopyrite, pyrite and quartz on trend with the Sabana Blanca Zone in Quebrada El Silencio.
 Separate mineralized zones have been identified at Granizales some 500 to 600 meters southwest from Sabana Blanca and which trends at an acute angle to the Sabana Blanca Zone.
-Results from a recent expansion of the mobile metal ion ("MMI") soil geochemical program at El Dovio, identified a strong MMI anomaly approximately 1 kilometer in length coincident with the Sabana Blanca

-Zone, suggesting possible buried extensions of the mineralization currently known through mapping and channel sampling.
+Results from an expanded mobile metal ion ("MMI") soil geochemical program, identified a strong MMI anomaly approximately 1 kilometer in length coincident with the Sabana Blanca Zone, suggesting possible buried extensions of the mineralization currently known through mapping and channel sampling.

-A second anomaly of similar dimension and magnitude located approximately 200 meters up slope from the main Sabana Blanca zone is coincident with a favorable volcanic - sedimentary contact.
+A second anomaly, the Brazo 1 zone, of similar dimension and magnitude, is located approximately 200 meters up slope from the main Sabana Blanca zone and is coincident with a favorable volcanic - sedimentary contact.
 Such contacts are known to be favorable geologic environments for the deposition of bedded volcanogenic massive sulfides ("VMS") deposits.
 Recent follow up work on this second anomalous zone discovered visually similar sulfide mineralization to that contained in the Sabana Blanca zone, where surface trench sampling results, included: 32.7 meters in Trench 1 assaying 4.45 g/T gold (Au), 2.65% copper (Cu), and 19.2 g/T silver (Ag); and Trench 2 assaying 4.7 g/T Au, 0.47% Cu and 6.2 g/T Ag and 0.5% zinc (Zn) over a 68 meter estimated true width.
-Limited results received thus far confirm similarities with mineralization in the Sabana Blanca zone and suggest a common source of mineralization.
-Further trenching and diamond saw cut channel sampling are ongoing in this new mineralized zone with samples being sent to the laboratory for analysis.
+Results of diamond saw cut channels of this zone confirm similarities both in grade and style of mineralization with the Sabana Blanca zone and suggest a common source of mineralization.